 - published a ‘Performance Standard for Private Bushfire Shelters’.
 Selected acceptance criteria referenced within the Standard have been the subject of commissioned research.
 The Performance Standard for Private Bushfire Shelters can be viewed by clicking here.
 The research papers for Human Trials to Evaluate Thermal Performance Specifications for Private Bushfire Shelters can be viewed by clicking on the following links: Part One, Part Two and Part Three;

 - amended the NCC Volume One and Two Performance Requirements to incorporate a requirement to reduce the risk of ignition from ember attack;

-- is working with Standards Australia to expedite the review and ongoing development of AS 3959, Construction of Buildings in Bushfire-prone Areas, and other bushfire-related standards referred to in the NCC; and
+- continues to work with Standards Australia on the development of AS 3959, Construction of Buildings in Bushfire-prone Areas, and other bushfire-related standards referred to in the NCC; and

 - In the interim, the ABCB has limited numbers of free hard copies of AS 3959 and the Handbook (HB 330-2009: Living in bushfire-prone areas) available.
 The Handbook is a guide to reducing the threat and impact of bushfire attack and provides an explanation of the basis of AS 3959.
 Please contact the ABCB Customer Service Centre on 1300 134 631or by email at email@example.com to request a copy.

 Work is continuing on the other parts of Recommendation 48.